All documents on this site are in PDF format. You must have Adobe Acrobat reader to view them.

 - MiteGone® uses the continuous low dose release method which works on the principle of evaporating a miniscule but steady flow of Formic Acid fumes through the hive which is finally contained at the bottom board.
 This forces bees to ventilate through this pool of Formic Acid and deliver a low concentration of the Formic Acid's fumes to the brood chamber, knocking the mites off and killing them in the pool of heavily concentrated Formic Acid fumes on the bottom board.
 In addition it makes mites sick and infertile so they keep dying.

-These methods do not cause overdose symptoms and are not weather dependent.
+Treating varroa mites with formic acid does not cause overdose symptoms and is not weather dependent.

 - MiteGone® pads fit into the existing bee space between the frame and wall in the hive without any additional box, rim, or equipment.
 Heat and humidity is maintained by bees only between frames.